 LED Chips are made up of semi-conductor layers that allow the protons and electrons to flow freely.
-Learn more about the electrical components of LED technology!

 You can find these LED chips in every LED light fixture, from bulbs to tubes.
 Due to their fundamental components, LED chips play a huge role in determining light quality.
 They are manufactured with various brightness, voltage, and wavelengths.
 They are manufactured through a process called MOCVD or metal-organic chemical vapor deposition.
 During this process, semi-conductor layers are built to allow the electricity to flow.

 This kind of LED chip has a ceramic base and can be integrated in the following commercial applications: Linear LED Strips or Downlights

 This high-powered LED chip comes with a printed circuit board.
 This circuit board controls the thermal components of the bulb and makes sure it doesn’t overheat.